 CCI+ Vegetation Parameters is part of the ESA Climate Change Initiative.
-It aims at the identification, development and improvement of algorithms for the consistent retrieval of vegetation ECVs such as LAI and fAPAR from multi-platform and multi-mission satellite data and interact with the user community to match their requirements.
-The work plan includes three cycles, in which different data sources are combined and the algorithms' scientific and operational maturity is increased and user feedback is incorporated.
-This document describes the algorithms used in cycle 1, which use existing TOC reflectance datasets from Proba-V, SPOT-Vegetation, and Sentinel-3 OLCI.
+It aims at the identification, development and improvement of algorithms for the consistent retrieval of vegetation ECVs LAI and fAPAR from multi-platform and multi-mission satellite data and interact with the user community to match their requirements.
+The work plan includes three cycles, in which different data sources are combined, the algorithms' scientific and operational maturity is increased, and user feedback is incorporated.

+This document is an updated version of the D2.1 ATBD V1.1.
+It describes the algorithms used in cycle 1, which use existing TOC reflectance datasets from Proba-V and SPOT-Vegetation.
+The use of Sentinel-3 OLCI was postponed.
 Two processing chains are described.
 One is the combination of OptiAlbedo and TIP (Two-stream Inversion Package), and the other one is OptiSAIL (based on the established PROSPECT, SAIL and other models).
+Due to recurrent issues with non-flagged cloud-contaminated observations, the OptiSAIL cloud contamination simulation was activated, and a pre-filtering algorithm was implemented.
+As a reaction to user preferences, the fAPAR absorbed by Chlorophyll A+B (fAPAR\Cab) is computed as additional output of OptiSAIL.
+The changes are reflected in this update of the document.